 Who is this Art Challenge for?

 Anyone who wants a creative art boost.
-The stakes are low and it’s super easy to do, even if you have no experience or low confidence with making.
+The stakes are low, and it’s super easy to do, even if you have no experience or low confidence with making art.

 How much time will it take?

-While you can spend as much time at this as you like, just set aside 5-10 minutes each day and you’re in business.
-By committing to a daily art practice, you’ll experience artistic improvement and personal growth.
+While you can spend as much time at this as you like, just set aside 5-10 minutes each day, and you’re in business.
+You’ll experience artistic improvement and personal growth by committing to a daily art practice.
 If you have extra time, you could always dive in for longer, but try to dedicate just a few daily minutes if you’d like to see lasting results.

 I need some tips for carving out 5-10 minutes